masterzen/blog/_posts/2020-05-03-designing-a-keyboard-part-1.md

 ## Updates

 * The decoupling capacitor section has been corrected to add a missing capacitor.
 There are 5 VCC pins on the Atmega32U4 and I was missing one.
+* Thanks to Druz who discovered there was a mismatch between the reset button in the electronic schema and the footprint.

 ## The article collection